 - As a minimum requirement all horses competing in IQ events must be EA Base Registered.
 EA Life Registration is required in any EvA class 95cm and above, Elementary dressage and above, Jumping 1.05m or above, as well as any class at the State Championships or Australian Interschool Championships. - Horses must be entered for events with their full registered names.
 The OC has the discretion to shorten the horse's name in the draw for publication purposes. - It is recommended that all horse ownership and/or identity documents be brought to events in case verification is required.
 It is compulsory to bring these documents to State and National Championships. - If the horse has an EA grading, the rider must abide by the relevant EA discipline rules governing the level at which that horse may be entered. - Only horses entered in actual competitions are allowed in the warm-up and competition areas. - At events, horses are not to be ridden by anyone other than the rider nominated on the draw until the whole event is concluded except for as per point below.
 This ruling applies even if a horse has completed its competitions at an event.
 Some disciplines have rules as to how long before commencement of competition a horse may only be ridden by the nominated rider.
-Please refer to discipline rules and event conditions of entry. - A horse can be ridden by more than one sibling rider at an event providing: it is in different disciplines; and the horse does not participate in more than the maximum number of tests/sections allowed in the day by EA discipline rules.
+Please refer to discipline rules and event conditions of entry.

+- A horse can be ridden by more than one sibling rider at an event providing: it is in different disciplines; and the horse does not participate in more than the maximum number of tests/sections allowed in the day by EA discipline rules.
 This rule does not apply to the Australian Interschool Championships.

-- Where event programs allow, a rider may participate on more than one horse. - This is a school sport where the focus is on the rider/student performance and not the mount.
+(The intent of this rule is to allow siblings to share one horse due to them not having a horse each to participate on.
+Siblings are not to be used to warm up horses before classes at IQ events for the other sibling) - Where event programs allow, a rider may participate on more than one horse. - This is a school sport where the focus is on the rider/student performance and not the mount.
 Under prescribed circumstances substitution of horses is allowed for IQ events only but not substitution of riders which is in conflict of some official EA discipline rules (e.g. dressage).
 Programs for events will detail this ruling and how riders are to manage and notify the OC of any such changes. - At all times when considering participating in multiple disciplines and/or multiple classes, horse and rider welfare must be paramount. - The horse must have the competitor number displayed on both sides of the horse when competing.
 Those competing in show horse classes can have a breast plate number holder instead, if preferred.